 And here is where the golden rule "take your time!" also applies to baking your cheesecake!
 The reason why a cheesecake cracks is because of temperature differences.
 For the same reason we mixed the cheesecake batter slowly, we also want to bake the cheesecake slowly and evenly.
 This is why they came up with the bain marie method of making a cheesecake.
 This, of course, is the water bath method of gradually cooking the cheesecake, and gradually cooling it when it's done.
 And I will vouch for this method!
 After repeatedly ending up with cracked cheesecakes, I used the bain marie water bath, and the result was a cheesecake that looked perfect!

 A water bath is very easy to prepare.
-After the cheesecake has been poured into the crust, place the pan into a larger basin.
+After the cheesecake has been poured into the crust, place the pan into a larger basin, such as a 12 inch cast iron skillet..
 Pour boiling hot water, or at least very hot water, into the basin until it comes at least halfway up the side of the pan.
 Place the entire basin of water, with the cheesecake, into the preheated oven.